 City Council provided direction on the IH update at a study session on Oct.
 27, 2022.
 A summary of the study session discussion can be found here.
 A joint study session was also held on Jan.
 31, 2023 for the Planning Board, Housing Advisory Board, and Affordable Housing Technical Review Group in preparation for upcoming updates to the IH program.
-At the study session the board members asked questions about the IH program and commented on the update.
+At the study session, the board members asked questions about the IH program and commented on the update.
 The minutes from the meeting can be found here.
-Staff has initiated community engagement on the project by including updates in the newsletter, updating the project websites, and reaching out to interested neighborhood representatives and housing advocacy groups.
+Staff has kept the community informed through updates to the department newsletter and the project website, and by reaching out to interested neighborhood representatives and housing advocacy groups.
 An outreach event was held on Feb.
 22, where other planning, housing, and inclusionary housing code change projects were discussed.
 Additional community engagement will occur after receiving feedback on options related to this update and prior to bringing forward a formal ordinance for board and council consideration in the fall.
 Refer to Attachment B for additional information.